yugabyte/yugabyte-db/docs/content/latest/admin/ysqlsh.md

 {{< note title="Tip" >}}

-Although you can use any output format with this feature, the default `aligned` format tends to look bad because each group of `FETCH_COUNT` rows will be formatted separately, leading to varying column widths across the row groups.
+Although you can use any output format with this feature, the default `aligned` format tends to look bad because each group of `FETCH_COUNT` rows is formatted separately, leading to varying column widths across the row groups.
 The other output formats work better.

 {{< /note >}}